Here’s a fun exercise:

 I, for one, don’t use a paper planner.
 I use Google Calendar, I send myself emails with ideas and reminders, I keep note pads with me to jot down ideas, I have a to-do list at work, and I have a 3-tiered to-do list system I use for my personal life and side work.
+I sort my daily and weekly to-do lists into categories.
 Sometimes I use sticky notes.
 Sometimes I write things on my hands.
 Is this a perfect way to remember and plan everything?
 Probably not.
 But there is no perfect way to do it.
 All you need is something that’s good enough.

 A system that’s good enough is one that you trust, one that makes sense to you, and one that you use consistently.
 The worse system is no system at all.
 And the main challenge for teenage students is transitioning from a childhood where having no system was fine to an adulthood where having some system is all-but mandatory.
 In middle school and high school, most students need to figure a way to manage their increasingly busy lives, but that system doesn’t have to be the traditional paper planner.

 It’s also important for parents to reflect on how well they’re modeling this for their kids.
 Are you using a planner?
 Or some other system?
 Do your kids see you use it?
 Do they know how your system works?
 Do you ever fail to use it?
 Do you let your kids see the consequences of that?
 Are you actively leading by example?